chikamichi/jumoku/README.md

 ## What about graphs?

 Trees are just simple graphs, with specific constraints on edges (branches) and vertices (nodes/leaves) management.
-The average tree has one constraint: its nodes must be connected by exactly one path.
+In graph theory, a tree is defined as a graph in which any two vertices (so-called nodes) are connected by exactly one simple path.
+In other words, any connected graph without cycles is a tree.
+A forest is a disjoint union of trees.
+Tree may or may not be directed, may or may not be rooted, have constraints on their branching number, etc. but fundamentally the sole requirement is that of the acyclic-connected rule.

 Fortunately, several ruby graph libraries exist (and even a ruby binding for the igraph C backend, but that'd be a burden to use). evergreen will make use of the most up-to-date project among those available, [Graphy](http://github.com/bruce/graphy "Graphy on Github"), using it as its backend.
-The library will hence be quite minimal: just another implementation of the `Graphy::Digraph` with appropriate constraints, packaged in a nice tree-oriented DSL (nodes, leaves, children, branches, and so on). *+*: Really straightforward, not much work to achieve, and fully-fledged.
+The library will hence be quite minimal: just another implementation of the `Graphy::Digraph` with appropriate constraints, packaged in a nice tree-oriented DSL (let's talk about nodes, leaves, children, branching and so on).
+Really straightforward, not much work to achieve, alleviating pain of designing the whole package from scratch while gaining the ability to reuse high-performance traversal/search algorithms.

 ## Examples

 What we really want is the simplest DSL possible.
-Either:
+Either using inheritance/direct initialization:

+    class MyTree < Evergreen::Tree; end
-    tree = Evergreen.tree
+    tree = Evergreen::Tree.new

-or
+or mixing-in a module builder:

     class MyTree
-      include Evergreen::Tree
+      include Evergreen::TreeBuilder
     end
     tree = MyTree.new

 `tree` is now a raw tree object shipping with defaults options:

 * no constraint for the branching number
-* nodes ain't need to be unique
+* nodes ain't need to be unique as far as their naming is concerned
 * it is a directed tree, flowing from root to leaves

 What if we want to customize it a bit?

-    tree = Evergreen.tree do |conf|
+    tree = Evergreen::Tree.new do |conf|
       conf.branching_number = 4     # at most 4 children per node
       conf.unique = true            # no duplicated node names allowed
       conf.direction = :bottom_up   # default is :top_down
     end

-Then, we can think about implementing specialized tree (binaries, AVL, Red-Black...) and the appropriate set of search and traversal algorithms.
+Then, we can think about implementing specialized trees (binaries, AVL, Red-Black...) and the appropriate set of search/traversal algorithms if needed.

 ## Notes